Reconstruction Alignment Improves Unified Multimodal Models: Experiments

 \textbf{SFT vs. \ours as post-training methods.} We directly compare supervised fine-tuning (SFT) with \ours as alternative post-training strategies for UMMs.
 Unlike SFT, which depends on text–image pairs, \ours is self-supervised and requires only unlabeled images.
 Our key questions are: \emph{(i) which method is more effective, and (ii) when and how should \ours be applied relative to SFT?}

 \textit{\ours demonstrates genuine effectiveness compared with SFT}.
 As shown in Table~\ref{tab:sft_realign_comparison}, on MidjourneyV6, SFT achieves 74.76 on GenEval.
 Adding denser captions via Midjourney-LLaVA~\citep{midjourneyv6llava} does not help; GenEval remains nearly unchanged and DPGBench even drops a little.
 In contrast, replacing SFT with \ours dramatically boosts performance under the same setup (85.69/87.21).
 On the complete BLIP3o-60k dataset, \ours still outperforms SFT on both benchmarks.
-Notably, removing \emph{template leakage data} leads to a performance drop for SFT (-4.07 on GenEval), whereas \ours maintains strong performance.
-The curve in the right panel of Table~\ref{tab:sft_realign_comparison} further shows SFT staying flat while \ours jumps early and then holds a higher plateau; the evolution of GenEval subtasks is provided in Appendix~\ref{sec:geneval_subtasks}.
+Notably, removing \emph{template leakage data} leads to a performance drop for SFT (-4.07 on GenEval), whereas \ours maintains strong performance. {The training dynamics in the right panel of Table~\ref{tab:sft_realign_comparison} further demonstrate that \ours consistently outperforms SFT.
+While SFT performance stagnates, \ours rapidly ascends to a superior level and maintains a stable advantage throughout the training process; the evolution of GenEval subtasks is provided in Appendix~\ref{sec:geneval_subtasks}.}

 \textit{When to apply \ours?} We also study training order to understand when to apply \ours relative to SFT.
 As shown in Table~\ref{tab:sft_realign_comparison}, mixed training (half SFT, half \ours per batch) is unstable: it slightly helps on BLIP3o-60k but fails on MidjourneyV6.
 If we do SFT on BLIP3o-60k, sequential training is more decisive: as shown in Table~\ref{tab:training_order}, applying \ours after SFT (SFT$\rightarrow$\ours) consistently delivers the best results (90.15/88.15 on MidjourneyV6).
 Reversing the order (\ours$\rightarrow$SFT) degrades performance (-3.09/-1.83).
 This asymmetry underscores that SFT provides broad text–image alignment, while \ours serves best as a refinement stage enhancing semantic grounding and visual faithfulness.